 Smart casual is not the typical office look.
 It is casual but with some sophistication, relaxed but not messy.

 One may see this as an upgraded casual that can be worn daily.
 There is no singular look or even established rules, only guidelines.

 The best about smart casual is that it allows the use of multiple colors in one outfit.
 Also, you can combine pieces of attire that belong to different extreme ends of the clothing spectrum.

-Not a necessary item but adds a bit of flair to your style.
-Stick with a neutral color.
+Not a necessary item, but it adds a bit of flair to your style.
+Again, stick with a neutral color.

-Although not a necessary piece of the smart-casual attire, a collared button-up shirt always looks well put-together.
-But checked shirts like gingham or plaid sort of defines the look.
+Although not a necessary piece of smart-casual attire, a collared button-up shirt always looks well put together.
+But checkered shirts like gingham or plaid sort of define the look.